Contact Us

 Düe, “the Moon Beast”

-Provenance: A single acontium flower
+Splinter: A single acontium flower

 Düe is as wild as the wolves he calls family.
 Reveling in the light of the full moon, the pack plays, hunts, and howls together.
 While he is generally curious and playful, Düe also has a fierceness not often found in scintillavir.